Zoolander 2: Production

 In January 2011, Stiller confirmed that the script had been completed, and described the plot: "It's ten years later and most of it is set in Europe... it's basically Derek and Hansel... though the last movie ended on a happy note a lot of things have happened in the meantime.
 Their lives have changed and they’re not really relevant anymore.
 It's a new world for them.
 Will Ferrell is written into the script and he's expressed interest in doing it.
 I think Mugatu is an integral part of the Zoolander story, so yes, he features in a big way."
 In July 2012, Stiller described a difficult development process: "We have a script, as we've had for a little while, and [the film] is not quite coming together right now but I hope it does.
 I would like to do it at some point in the future."
 In September 2014, Ferrell said of the sequel, "We are actually supposed to do a read-through of a sequel script soon, and Mugatu is a part of it."

 By November 20, 2014, Penélope Cruz had joined the cast, and by January 29, 2015, Christine Taylor was confirmed to reprise her role as Matilda Jeffries.
 By February 9, 2015, it was announced filming was set to commence at Rome's Cinecittà studios in the spring of 2015.
 On March 10, 2015, Stiller and Wilson appeared at the Paris Fashion Week in character as Derek Zoolander and Hansel McDonald.
 On April 13, 2015, it was revealed Cyrus Arnold had been cast as Zoolander's son.
 On April 21, 2015, Fred Armisen joined the cast.
 In May 2015, Stiller revealed via Instagram the casting of Kyle Mooney, Beck Bennett, and Nathan Lee Graham.
+Stiller offered former First Lady Laura Bush a cameo appearance in the orgy scene, but she politely declined.